ZG5991/postbored/resources/design_document.md

     From the main page
     Accepts data to create a new post on the messageboard with the required fields userID, messageContent, messageId, timeSent, and optional field category.

 Client sends create post form to Website New Post page.
 Website New Post page sends a create request to CreatePostMessageActivity.
-CreatePostMessageActivity saves updates to the message board database.
+CreatePostMessageActivity saves updates to the post board database.

 ## GetPostHistoryByDate Endpoint

     Accepts GET requests to /postHistory-index
     From the main page
-    Accepts startDate + endDate and returns the list of message board post objects in ascending order by date.
+    Accepts startDate + endDate and returns the list of post board post objects in ascending order by date.
       Client sends get messages form to Website Message Board page.
 Website Message Board page sends a get request to getMessagesByDateActivity. getMessagesByDateActivity obtains list of messages from database.

 ## GetPostHistoryByTopic Endpoint

     Accepts GET requests to /topic-index
     From the main page
-    Accepts a :topic and returns the list of message board post objects in ascending order by relevant topic.
+    Accepts a :topic and returns the list of post board post objects in ascending order by relevant topic.

 ## EditPost Endpoint

     Accepts PUT requests to /posts/:postID
-    From the user content page, allows the logged in user to edit a message by messageID, changing existing messageContent for the specified post
+    From the user content page, allows the logged in user to edit a post by messageID, changing existing messageContent for the specified post

 ## DeletePost Endpoint

     Accepts DELETE requests to /posts/:postID
-    Reads userID of current user, then accepts the postID of the selected message on the user content page and deletes that message, removing it from the table
+    Reads userID of current user, then accepts the postID of the selected post on the user content page and deletes that post, removing it from the table

 ## PostComment Endpoint